 Note that AMSA follows Australian Government advice on COVID-19 and is limited to what we can do under the current circumstances with limited flights availability and self-isolation restrictions in place for travellers in most countries.

-Most Australian States or Territories have closed their internal borders, and thus travel has become a non-option for most.
+On occasion and in response to an outbreak of COVID-19, some Australian states and territories have closed their internal borders.
 We also understand that due to closed borders in other countries, even if a seafarer can leave Australia they may end up isolated in a foreign country unintentionally.

 We are applying guidelines recommended by port State control committee of the Toyko MOU.
 Please see the following media releases for further information.